gulshan4kainth/softsec/RMAP_TAMARIN_REPORT.md

-# RMAP Protocol – Tamarin Run Results
+# RMAP Protocol – Tamarin Formal Analysis

 This document summarizes the concrete results from running the Tamarin prover on the theory `RMAP_TAMARIN.spthy`, together with quick interpretation and next steps.
 It follows the structure and modeling choices from `RMAP_TAMARIN_REPORT.md` (same protocol model and lemmas).